mit-rss/visual_servoing_tesse/README.md

 We have provided you with an (almost-complete) `HomographyConverter` node.
 This node subscribes to a

-# Module 3: Parking in front of Cone in Tesse
+# Module 3: Cone Detection and Parking In Tesse
-  Segmentation      | Cone in mask (TODO REPLACE THESE IMAGES)
+  Segmentation      | Cone in mask (TODO lisa REPLACE THESE IMAGES with real cone images)
 --------------------|---------------------------
 ![](media/cone.png) | ![](media/cone-threshold.png)